 9.7 Building the ESMF Library

-GNU make is required to build the library.
+GNU Make is required to build the ESMF library.
 On some systems this will be just the command make.
-On others it might be installed as gmake or even gnumake.
-In any event, use the -version option with the make command to determine if it is GNU make.
+On others it might be installed as gmake or gnumake.
+This document uses make consistently to refer to GNU Make.